Sheffield digital sector 'on cusp of something big', says new report

 "Having access to the huge body of students and graduates in Sheffield is a big plus.
 A number of our staff are graduates from the universities here, and we also take on a lot of temporary staff, especially international students based in Sheffield, so we have a pool of native speakers of other languages who are based locally.
 This enables us to make content available in countries around the world, working with clients such as Netflix, Hulu, and Amazon."

-This report is the fourth in a series led by the University of Sheffield that highlight Sheffield's cultural vibrancy and creative capability.
+This report is the fourth in a series led by the University of Sheffield that highlights Sheffield's cultural vibrancy and creative capability.
 Previous reports have focused on Sheffield's music, art and beer scenes - the latter of which found that Sheffield could claim to be the "real ale capital of the world".

 The top 25 tech companies in Sheffield City Region alone employ more than 12,000 people and bring in more than £2 billion a year.